 - Clusters are sets of replicas that work together to replicate data and improve performance.

 - Each organization has at least one Environment, and these are used to allow users access to one or more Clusters.

 - Nodes are individual virtual machines or containers that run ClickHouse.

-- Shards are groups of nodes work together to improve performance and share data.
+- Shards are groups of nodes that work together to improve performance, and reliability, and to share data.

 - Replicas are groups of shards that mirror data and performance so when one replica goes down, they can keep going.

 - Shards can then be set as replicas, where groups of nodes are copied.
 If one replica goes down, the other replicas can keep running and copy their synced data when the replica is restored or when a new replica is added.